Learning Self-Growth Maps for Fast and Accurate Imbalanced Streaming Data Clustering: Introduction

-Partition-based clustering algorithms demonstrate a certain level of capability in addressing ISDC.
-One of the most classic methods is $k$-means \cite{kmeans}.
-Due to its simplicity and efficiency, it can be applied to the analysis of streaming data with linear complexity.
-However, either $k$-means or its variants (e.g., \cite{FSWL, RPCL}) tend to generate balanced clusters, which makes them incompetent to the imbalanced clusters.
-To specially address the imbalance issue, the Multi-Center (MC) clustering algorithm \cite{liang} has been proposed to divide the data into several small subclusters, and then successively merge the closer subclusters until a certain degree to detect imbalanced clusters.
-As its performance is very sensitive to initialization, a self-adaptive clustering method called SMCL \cite{lu2019self} has been proposed, which can automatically select a reasonable number of subclusters.
-Nevertheless, both MC and SMCL experience a laborious computation as their merging processes involve exhaustive searching of the current most similar pair of subclusters.
+Partitional clustering algorithms demonstrate a certain level of capability in addressing ISDC.
+In this stream, the most classic method would be the $k$-means \cite{kmeans} algorithm.
+Thanks to its simplicity and efficiency, it can be applied to the analysis of streaming data with linear complexity.
+However, both $k$-means and most of its variants (e.g., \cite{FSWL, RPCL}) tend to produce balanced clusters \cite{Abiodun2023CR}.
+To specifically address the imbalance issue, the Multi-Center (MC) clustering algorithm \cite{liang} has been proposed to partition the whole dataset into many small subclusters, and then successively merge the closer pairs to avoid neglecting relatively small clusters.
+As its performance is very sensitive to initialization, a self-adaptive clustering method called SMCL \cite{lu2019self} has been proposed, which more robustly generates a proper number of seed points through competitive learning \cite{RPCCL, Xu2019DenSIONN, Jia2014CPCL} to describe the data distribution for exploring imbalanced clusters.
+A novel rough set-based approach M3W \cite{m3w} has also been proposed to generate a hierarchical data distribution structure that informatively facilitates the formation of small subclusters with clear boundaries.
+However, similar to MC and SMCL, it involves relatively laborious computation due to the $m^2$-scale search of many ($m$-scale) seed points, making it unsuitable for streaming data.